TITLE 8 SOCIAL SERVICES

 F. For Native American children, the Indian Child Welfare Act (ICWA) adoption preferences shall be followed pursuant to the Adoption Act, 32A-5-5 NMSA 1978.

 A. Prior to placement, PSD staff shall provide full disclosure about the child to the foster or adoptive family, and continue to provide full disclosure throughout the case and after finalization of the adoption, provided the information does not reveal information that would identify the biological family.
-Pursuant to the Adoption Act, 32A-5-3 (N) NMSA 1978, full disclosure information includes:
+Pursuant to the New Mexico Children’s Code, Section 32A-5-3 N NMSA 1978, full disclosure information includes:

 (1) health history;